 I’ve done the research and gathered expert insights to give you a reliable and informative resource.

-What is a King Cobra?
+What is a king cobra?

 Let’s get straight to it.
 A king cobra, scientifically known as Ophiophagus hannah, is one of the most venomous snakes in the world.